 In its 2010 Food and Wine edition, Albuquerque The Magazine published the results of its search for the best pizza in Albuquerque.
 At each pizzeria, the magazine staff ordered a pepperoni pizza and rated it on its taste, appearance, authenticity and creativity.
 After tallying points, the top five had a “pizza playoff” in which the finalists served the specialty pie of their choice as well as a pepperoni pizza.
 Dion’s placed fifth from among nearly forty Duke City area pizzerias.
 Alas, my vote is much harder to get.

-That highly touted pizza is, in my honest opinion, very inconsistent–often very good but not as transformative as my fellow New Mexicans believe it is.
-Too many pizzas during too frequent visits have been generally soggy with a surfeit of drooping, greasy cheese.
-My friend Mike Muller, a Dion’s devotee, claims that the quality of the pizza depends on which store you visit and who’s making it.
+That highly touted pizza is, in my honest opinion, very inconsistent–always more than adequate but not transformative as my fellow New Mexicans believe it is.
+Too many pizzas during too frequent visits have been generally just “okay” but not mind-blowing and certainly not memorable.
+Friends and Dion’s devotees claims that the quality of the pizza depends on which store you visit and who’s making it.
 My retort is that a restaurant which isn’t consistent visit after visit is one I won’t visit very often.

 Still, I do credit Dion’s for its dough which we occasionally purchase for our take-and-bake dinners.
 The dough is made from scratch daily and serves as a nice canvass for whatever ingredients with which you top them.
 For dining in, pizzas are available in 12-, 14- or 16-inch sizes.
 Available toppings are pepperoni, Italian sausage, smoked ham, ground beef, chicken, bacon mushrooms, black olives, pineapple, red onions, fresh tomatoes, green chile, jalapeños, bell peppers and anchovies.

-Dion’s venture into the realm of gourmet pizzas is a popular draw, though my experiences with these so-called gourmet pizzas have also met with mixed results.
+3 February 2021: Dion’s venture into the realm of gourmet pizzas is a popular draw, though my experiences with these so-called gourmet pizzas have also met with mixed results.
 A Kansas City pizza features a barbecue sauce so insipid renders the pie’s name a misnomer.
 As a devotee of Kansas City barbecue, my expectations for s sauce bearing that bastion of barbecue’s name are high indeed, and Dion’s pizza failed to meet those expectations.
 Much better is the Napoli (marinara, Provolone, Italian sausage, Kalamata olives, pepperoni, roasted red peppers and Parmesan) which would have been outstanding were it not for the saltiness of the Kalamata olives.
 Knowing how salty Kalamata olives are and considering my dislike for salty foods, I shouldn’t have ordered the Napoli.
 That’s on me.

 Dion’s sandwiches are the restaurant’s most redeeming item and a far better reason to visit than the pizza.
 Served submarine-style on original white or wheat hoagie-style baguettes baked fresh daily, the sandwiches are available in six- and ten-inch sizes.
 Green chile is available upon request on all sandwiches and there’s no charge for an ingredient which improves everything it touches.
 Sandwiches are served with Greek dressing, a dill pickle spear and crinkled potato chips which you can substitute with fruit for a mere pittance.

-The sandwich board choices are Turkey & Swiss, Pastrami & Provolone, Roast Beef & Provolone, Ham & Swiss, Meatball & Provolone, Veggie (green chile and Cheddar) and an Italian sub.
+15 January 2021: The sandwich board choices are Turkey & Swiss, Pastrami & Provolone, Roast Beef & Provolone, Ham & Swiss, Meatball & Provolone, Veggie (green chile and Cheddar) and an Italian sub.
 Sandwiches are adorned with lettuce, red onions, tomatoes, mayonnaise and deli mustard.
 The Italian sub, the restaurant’s specialty is engorged with ham, pepperoni and Genoa salami and is studded with Asiago cheese, Kalamata olives, bell peppers, red onions, lettuce, mayonnaise and deli mustard.
 It’s a terrific sub, a deli-class sandwich made with premium ingredients.
 It’s a bit on the salty side, but that’s it’s only nit.

 There are two facets to each sandwich which makes them special.
 The first is the baguettes which are lightly toasted in a conveyor oven to give them a crispy exterior while retaining a pillow soft contrast inside.
 The conveyor oven melts the cheese but doesn’t warm the beef to a mushy consistency and somehow manages to keep the vegetables crisp and fresh.
 The second facet is the Greek dressing which is simply terrific, so much so that you’ll want a second portion so that every morsel of sandwich you bite into is infiltrated by the tanginess of this excellent dressing.
 Save Dion’s ranch dressing for salads, but always use the Greek dressing on the sandwiches.

 BEST BET: Greek Dressing, The Italian Sub, Greek Salad, Ranch Dressing, Green Chile Ranch Dressing, Chicken Pecan Salad, Chef Salad